-Students from other faculties of the University of Helsinki may pursue a restricted amount of minor subject studies at the faculty of medicine.
-The following information is valid for the curriculum period 2020-2023:
+Students from other faculties of the University of Helsinki may pursue a restricted amount of optional studies at the Faculty of Medicine.
+Read more on Instructions for students - Optional studies at the Faculty of Medicine.

 Persons who are not, or have not been, enrolled as degree students at the University of Helsinki may be granted the right to complete non-degree studies.
 Non-degree students do not have the right to complete a degree at the University and do not enjoy the same benefits as enrolled students.
 The right to pursue non-degree studies applies only to those studies for which the right has been granted and is valid for a maximum of two years (non-degree courses for a maximum of one year) at a time.
 As a rule, the right to complete non-degree studies will not be granted if equivalent studies can be completed at the University of Helsinki Open University.